senny/emacs-configs/README.markdown

 # Emacs Starter Kit

+From Phil Hagelberg's emacs-starter-kit.

+## Current or planned customizations by Geoffrey Grosenbach (topfunky)

+* Intended for use with Emacs built for Mac OS X from git://git.sv.gnu.org/emacs.git

+### Planned

+* Implement Mac-friendly keyboard shortcuts.
+Liberal usage of the Apple command key to make shortcuts even shorter.
+* Add other plugins that I use, such as Textile, Haml, Sass, etc.
+* Add TextMate-style snippets with yasnippet

+# Description

 This should provide a saner set of defaults than you get normally with Emacs.
 It's intended for beginners, but it should provide a reasonable working environment for anyone using Emacs.